-Proposed Land Use - Residential led mixed use including-retail and or restaurant uses and or social infrastructure.
+Proposed Land Use - Residential led mixed use including social infrastructure.

 Retail/Restaurant/Social Infrastructure Floorspace: 200 - 500 sq.m net

 The existing site is under-utilised.
 Development of this site would provide an opportunity to intensify uses.

 Existing building heights in the area are 1-3 storeys and the site is adjacent to other development sites.
 Given the context and anticipated increased heights of neighbouring developments, building heights of 3-5 storeys would be appropriate for this site.